BasharKhdr/food-ingredients/README.md

 # food-ingredients
-All delicious meals recipes in one app
+All delicious meals recipes in one app.
 I am editing the README file.
 Adding some more details about the project description.